bhuwanpp/backend-assignment-7/README.md

 Example API Endpoints:

-    GET /users: Retrieve all users.
+    GET /users: Retrieve all users only from super admin.
     GET /users/{id}: Retrieve a specific user by ID.
-    POST /auth/signup: Create a new user.
+    POST /auth/signup: Create a new user only from super admin.

         {
             "email":"one@gamil.com",
             "password":"1234",